-Ruth (Marci Miller DEATH RACE 2050, MOST LIKELY TO DIE) is one of the original followers of He Who Walks Behind The Rows.
-After her friends and the father of her unborn child are taken however she turns on the cult and flees.
+Ruth (Marci Miller, DEATH RACE 2050, MOST LIKELY TO DIE) is one of the original followers of He Who Walks Behind The Rows.
+After her friends and the father of her unborn child are taken, however, she turns on the cult and flees.
 Now the mother of thirteen-year-old Aaron (Jake Ryan Scott BUNNYMAN VENGEANCE) she’s living in a small Oklahoma town and working in a garage.
 But she’s still haunted by memories of her past.
 And ghosts.
-Or maybe they’re all in her head like the memories.
+Or maybe they’re all in her head, like the memories.
 But now Aaron is hearing whispering from the fields…

 Director John Gulager was hyped as the next big thing after FEAST.
-However, a pair of so so sequels derailed his career and here he is.
+However, a pair of so sequels derailed his career and here he is.
 His direction is flat and lifeless.
-Combine that with his reliance on using a handheld camera and it’s a recipe for a headache.
+Combine that with his reliance on using a handheld camera, and it’s a recipe for a headache.
 We do however get another cameo from his father Clu Gulager (RETURN OF THE LIVING DEAD, I’M GONNA GIT YOU SUCKA).

 I really don’t see the point of films like this.
 I understand they’re made to hold onto the rights to the franchise.
 But they end up making those rights damn close to worthless by association.
 I suppose they must keep turning a profit somehow, but by this point I can’t imagine how.
-At least the HELLRAISER films seem to be be making at least an effort to improve.
+At least the HELLRAISER films seem to be making at least an effort to improve.
 This film should be the final stake through the heart of the franchise.
 And the careers of its writer and director.

 CHILDREN OF THE CORN: RUNAWAY is available from Dimension Films and Lionsgate March 13, 2018.